slowpoison36/take-home-project/README.md

-# CodingChallenge
+# Data Visualization of Employees

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+This project displays employees of a Fictitious Company in a table and also in bar chart.

 ## Development server